Jason Jaramillo: Philadelphia Phillies

 Jaramillo, who is of Mexican descent, was drafted by the Philadelphia Phillies in the second round of the 2004 Major League Baseball draft.
 Jaramillo played 2004 with the Low-A Batavia Muckdogs, where in 31 games, he hit .223 with one home run and 14 RBI.
 Jaramillo played 2005 with the Single-A Lakewood BlueClaws, where in 119 games, he hit .304 with eight home runs and 63 RBI, and he was an All-Star.
 Jaramillo was also ranked one of the top ten prospects in the Phillies system for the 2005 season.
-Jaramillo played 2006 with the Double-A Reading Fightin Phils, where in 93 games, he hit .258 with six home runs and 39 RBI.
-He also played two games with the Triple-A Scranton/Wilkes-Barre RailRiders.
+Jaramillo played 2006 with the Double-A Reading Phillies, where in 93 games, he hit .258 with six home runs and 39 RBI.
+He also played two games with the Triple-A Scranton/Wilkes-Barre Red Barons.
 After the season, Jaramillo played in the Arizona Fall League with Peoria Saguaros, where in 17 games, he hit .379 with two home runs and 17 RBI.
 Jaramillo spent the 2007 campaign with the Triple-A Ottawa Lynx, where in 118 games, he hit .271 with six home runs and 56 RBI.
 Jaramillo spent the 2008 season with the Triple-A Lehigh Valley IronPigs, where in 115 games, he hit .266 with eight home runs and 39 RBI.